Special Needs Categories

 Learning disabilities vary considerably in their severity and impact on learning.
 Students require an educational plan that builds on strengths while remediating or compensating for their disabilities through intense direct instruction and/or instruction in learning and compensatory strategies.
 Students with learning disabilities meet the following criteria: persistent difficulties in acquisition of pre-academic skills and/or acquisition of reading, writing and/or numeracy skills and/or a significant discrepancy between estimated learning potential and academic achievement as measured by norm-referenced instruments in Gr.
 4-12; significant weakness in one or more cognitive processes (perception memory, attention, receptive or expressive language abilities, visual-spacial abilities) relative to overall cognitive functioning; not the result of other disabling conditions.

-Moderate Behaviour Support / Mental Illness
+Ministry Designation Category R: Moderate Behaviour Support or Students with Mental Illness

 Students in the moderate behaviour category may exhibit one or more of the following: aggression, negative or undesirable internalized psychological state (anxiety, stress, depression); behaviours related to social problems (delinquency, substance abuse, child abuse or neglect); behaviours related to other disabling conditions like thought disorder, neurological or physiological conditions.
 The severity and frequency of the behaviour over an extended period of time have a very disruptive effect on classroom learning, social relations or personal adjustment.
 Students in rehabilitation programs jointly funded by the Ministry for Children and Families are included in this funding category when they meet the above criteria.